Early Childhood

 Are they accredited?

-The University of Alaska Anchorage has been continuously accedited by the NWCCU since 1974.
+The University of Alaska Anchorage has been continuously accredited by the NWCCU since 1974.
 Additionally, the Associate of Applied Science (AAS) Degree in Early Childhood Development has been recognized by the NAEYC through 2025 for specialized accreditation.
 The Early Childhood program also offers an Occupational Endorsement Certificate in Infant and Toddler Development.
 The Bachelor of Arts in Early Childhood Education (BAEC) allows students to choose one of three concentrations: PK-3 Licensure, working in Alaska School Districts; Professional, working in child development and early learning centers; or Child Life Specialist, working in hospitals and agencies.
-The PK-3 Licensure concentration is DEED-approved for PK-3 licensure, and the Child Life Specialis concentration is aligned with the Certified Child Life Specialist (CCLS) credential.
+The PK-3 Licensure concentration is DEED-approved for PK-3 licensure, and the Child Life Specialist concentration is aligned with the Certified Child Life Specialist (CCLS) credential.

 -